Correlation Between Imperial Oil and Canadian Natural

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Canadian Natural Resources are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Compared to the overall equity markets, risk-adjusted returns on investments in Canadian Natural Resources are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy basic indicators, Canadian Natural is not utilizing all of its potentials.
-The recent stock price disarray, may contribute to short-term losses for the investors.
+The latest stock price disarray, may contribute to short-term losses for the investors.

 Imperial Oil and Canadian Natural Volatility Contrast